S-07896

 Plain Language

-Disability insurers must periodically review and revise the performance, use, and outcomes of any AI tool used in utilization review or utilization management to maximize accuracy and reliability.
-This is the Insurance Law parallel to the same obligation on utilization review agents under the Public Health Law.
+Disability insurers must periodically review and revise the AI tool's performance, use, and outcomes to maximize accuracy and reliability.
+This mirrors the Public Health Law obligation and imposes a continuing operational review requirement on insurers regulated under the Insurance Law.

 Statutory Text